aaronscofield/gamification-assignment/README.md

-Aaron Scofield\n
+Aaron Scofield -
-CIS3605
+CIS3605 -
-Dr. Giraldo
+Dr. Giraldo -
 04/07/2021

 A gamification assignment created for the CIS3605 course completed at Temple University.